Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon -

 (RML497)

 Western Lady III was built by Southampton Steam Joinery Ltd in 1941 and commissioned as RML497 in July 1942.
 This Fairmile B Motor launch was stationed with 62nd ML Flotillas at Portland between 1942 and 1944.
 She was then transferred to Kirkwall in January 1944 on anti-submarine target towing duties until August when she sent to Appledore.
 She join the 69th Flotilla based at Felixstowe until eventually being sold off at Itchenor in 1947 and entering service with the Western Lady Ferry between Brixham and Torquay Service in that same year.
-Western Lady III was recently withdrawn at Torbay, but returned to service from Swanage for Fairmile Classic Cruises in August 2007 running five cruises along the Dorset coast daily, apart from Tuesdays when a she takes a day trip to Yarmouth (Isle of Wight).
+Western Lady III was recently withdrawn at Torbay, but returned to service from Swanage for Fairmile Classic Cruises in August 2007, running five cruises along the Dorset coast daily, apart from Tuesdays when a she took a day trip to Yarmouth (Isle of Wight).
+Services ran again in 2008, but the company ran into financial problems in September 2008 and she also had certificate issues with the MCA.
+Western Lady III was bought by the Greenway Ferry and entered service during the summer of 2009 as The Fairmile between Torbay, Dartmouth and Greenway after a very substantial refit.

 Western Lady III at Torquay